jeremykendall/php-domain-parser/README.md

 //  }
 ~~~

-**Warning: While the above example works it is highly discouraged to use the library in a productive application this way, without a caching mechanism to load the PSL.**
+**WARNING:**

-**Warning: `Domain::isKnown`, `Domain::isICANN` status depends on the PSL rules used.
-For the same domain, depending on the rules used a domain public suffix status may be known or not, may be ICANN or not.**
+**Yous should never user the library this way in a productive application, without at least a caching mechanism to load the PSL.**

-**Warning: Some people use the PSL to determine what is a valid domain name and what isn't.
+**Some people use the PSL to determine what is a valid domain name and what isn't.
 This is dangerous, particularly in these days where new gTLDs are arriving at a rapid pace, if your software does not regularly receive PSL updates, it may erroneously think new gTLDs are not known.
 The DNS is the proper source for this information.
 If you must use it for this purpose, please do not bake static copies of the PSL into your software with no update mechanism.**

 ### Public Suffix List Maintenance

-**Directly fetching the PSL without caching the result is not recommend**.
-For that reason, the library comes bundle with a `Pdp\Manager` class.
+Since **directly fetching the PSL without caching the result is not recommend**, the library comes bundle with a `Pdp\Manager` class.
 This class is a service which enables resolving domain name without the constant network overhead of continously downloading the PSL.
 The class retrieves, converts and caches the PSL as well as creates the corresponding `Pdp\Rules` object on demand.
-It uses internally a `Pdp\Converter` object to convert the fetched PSL into its `array` representation when required.
+It internally uses a `Pdp\Converter` object to convert the fetched PSL into its `array` representation when required.

 ~~~php
 <?php